Overview

 The Optimization Loop

-• Training a neural network is an iterative process that repeatedly adjusts parameters to minimize the loss.
-This process is structured as a loop, where each cycle gradually moves the model toward better performance.
-The combination of forward passes, loss computation, backward passes, and parameter updates forms the backbone of all modern deep learning training routines.
+• Training a neural network is an iterative process: parameters are repeatedly adjusted to minimize the loss.
+This cycle of forward passes, loss computation, backward passes, and parameter updates forms the backbone of all modern deep learning.

-• The optimization loop is where loss functions and optimization algorithms come together.
-The loss tells the model what direction to move in, while the optimization algorithm decides how to take the steps.
-Iterating this process across epochs enables the model to transform raw parameters into a solution that captures meaningful patterns in the data.
+• The loss tells us what to improve, while optimization decides how to improve it.
+Iterating this loop over many epochs gradually transforms raw parameters into a model that captures meaningful patterns in data.

 The General Training Procedure